Royal Commonwealth Society: 1958–present

-By 2012, unfortunately, financial pressures again presented a challenge.
-The Society found it necessary in 2013 to sell its headquarters at Northumberland Avenue, and it moved in 2014 to a new London office, at Pall Mall, London, with a view to focusing on its charitable work.
+By 2012, financial pressures again presented a challenge.
+The Society found it necessary in 2013 to sell its headquarters at 25 Northumberland Avenue, and it moved in 2014 to a new London office on Pall Mall, with a view to focusing on its charitable work.

 The Royal Commonwealth Society is now the centre of an international network of more than 10,000 members, spread across 100 countries and territories, and linked by around seventy self-governing Society branches and Commonwealth societies, in forty-three countries and territories.
 Through its educational, youth and outreach programmes, the Society aims to encourage young people to develop skills and, with an increased understanding of their role as global citizens, to engage with challenges facing the international community.
 It aims to bring alive the principles of the modern Commonwealth – tolerance, diversity, freedom, justice, democracy, human rights, and sustainable development – to a generation living in an increasingly interconnected world.
 Society projects aim to enable young people to engage with their counterparts across the Commonwealth in youth leadership programmes, and creative writing and film-making projects.
 Through its charitable programmes and its international network, the Society's remit is to work towards the continued growth and resilience of Commonwealth civil society.

 The Society is one of three bodies supporting The Queen's Commonwealth Canopy, a project launched in 2015 to preserve and promote forested areas throughout the Commonwealth.

 The Society's Hong Kong office was opened in 1983 and has existed outside of the Commonwealth realm since 1997.
+The Hong Kong branch's cultural and charitable activities are of sufficient importance that its Chairmen are often recognised with appointment to the Order of the British Empire for their services to the Commonwealth community in Hong Kong.

+There is also a branch of the Royal Commonwealth Society in the Republic of Ireland, due to Ireland's history as part of both the British Empire and the Commonwealth until 18 April 1949 when the Republic of Ireland Act 1948 came into effect.